nursyabnii/contact-app/README.md

 ## How To Use
 1. Open Gitbash in Visual Studio Code
+2. Type npm install, in terminal
-2. Type node app, you can see app command
+3. Type node app, you can see app command
    <br>
   Commands:
     * app add       Menambahkan contact baru